Mpofu Nature Reserve: Mountain Passes

 There are three passes which traverse between the Mpofu Nature reserve and the Fort Fordyce Nature Reserves:

 Blinkwater Pass

 The Blinkwater Pass is a 19 kilometre gravel pass which goes northward up the Amathola escarpment across the reserve.
 The entrance to this pass is free, however, there are gated control points.
 This is the longest of the three local passes that traverse the Mpofu and Fort Fordyce Nature Reserves.

-Fullers Hoek Pass
+Fuller's Hoek Pass

 Fuller's Hoek Pass lies off the R67 northwest of Fort Beaufort within the Fort Fordyce Nature Reserve.
 It is 8 km in length and has many curves and bends.
 The road passes rare afromontane forest.
 Snow often falls in this area during the winter.

 Bosnek Pass

-The Bosnek pass is a 9 km gravel pass.
+The Bosnek Pass is a 9 km gravel pass.
 The altitude variance is 418 metres and the summit is at a height of 1121 metres.
 The road is engineered with a 1:8 gradient.
 The road is subject to washaways and corrugation.